Three Things God Taught Me about Singleness in My Years Overseas

 3. Singleness gave me an advantage while working cross-culturally.

 Being single helped me in EVERY interaction.
-Yes, people saw my singleness as a problem to be fixed, but I got to share how Jesus takes care of me, and usually within the first ten minutes of our meeting.
+Yes, people saw my singleness as a problem to fix, but I got to share how Jesus takes care of me, and usually within the first ten minutes of our meeting.
 As I got to know each person better, God’s provision for me as a single woman became a testimony of how He works.
-After years of being included in the life of one family, the grandma asked, “Can’t I fix you up with a nice Muslim man?”
+After years of interaction with one family, the grandma asked, “Can’t I fix you up with a nice Muslim man?”
 I looked at her and laughed.
 She sighed and shook her head, “I know, I know.
 God takes care of you.”

 Singleness opened doors for me.